surajincloud/awsctl/CONTRIBUTING.md

 ### PR Approval

-1. Changes are manually reviewed by VMware/Bitnami team members.
+1. Changes are manually reviewed.
 2. When the PR passes all tests, the PR is merged by the reviewer(s) in the GitHub `main` branch.